-- throughout Q2'18 Illumineris continued the expansion of its ongoing relationship with CWB Maxium Financial, allowing Illumineris to provide unique financing options to its industrial and commercial clients.
-This included the expansion of the previously announced services contract that is being used to expand their presence in the Power-Factor mitigation arena; providing future customers a no-cost option based solely on energy savings - the Illumineris division showed continued growth in Q2'18 announcing a couple of significant orders equaling \$700,000, during the second quarter of FY'2018 - while Q2 continued with a longer, colder, winter season than usual, ReECO Tech Conversions used the opportunity to invest in expanded training of its people while carrying on business in the less weather critical applications.
-As spring rounded the corner, all crews are positioned and working on new projects as a Tier 1 supplier in the environment-friendly hydro-excavation services, related to the expansion of the fibre-optic information highway - earlier last year, the Corporation announced the expansion of its ReECO Tech brand to include electronic waste recycling (or "e-waste") allowing Sparta to assist industrial and commercial operations to safely dispose of electronic waste.
+- over the past few months, Illumineris continued to find new ways to expand its business offering, adding products and people to address the ever expanding energy costs for commercial and industrial customers - throughout Q3'18 Illumineris continued the expansion of its ongoing relationship with CWB Maxium Financial, allowing Illumineris to provide unique financing options to its industrial and commercial clients.
+This included the expansion of the previously announced services contract that is being used to expand their presence in the Power-Factor mitigation arena; providing future customers a no-cost option based solely on energy savings - the Illumineris division showed continued growth in Q2'18 announcing a couple of significant orders equaling \$700,000, and continued with the fulfillment of those contracts throughout Q3'18 - as Q2 came to a close and the colder winter weather started to break during Q3, the ReECO Tech Conversions crews started working on new projects as a Tier 1 supplier in the environment-friendly hydro-excavation services, related to the expansion of the fibre-optic information highway - earlier last year, the Corporation announced the expansion of its ReECO Tech brand to include electronic waste recycling (or "e-waste") allowing Sparta to assist industrial and commercial operations to safely dispose of electronic waste.
 On November 1, 2017, ReECO Tech announced the acquisition of all the liquidated assets of ERS-International, a Toronto based electronic recycling firm, significantly expanding its e-waste presence.
 This division has new life, adding additional new clients throughout Q2'18 - and on December 22, 2017 the Corporation announced that the TSXV had granted final approval regarding the reactivation of Sparta from the NEX board of the TSXV to Tier 2 of the TSXV.
 Effective December 29, 2017, the Corporation's Common Shares commenced trading on the TSXV under the trading symbol "SAY".